 “For now, that is only the neutral council’s business.
 It is why we’re going through Kior.
 Unfortunately, we were forced to enter through the ‘back way’, rather than directly from Ceareste’s borders itself.”

 “I refute the accusation that I am ‘up to something.’
 First, I did not trespass.
-Masirean requested Ceareste’s military to investigate something.
-Curious about the situation, I went myself.”
+Masirean requested Ceareste’s military to investigate something, and what 'something' is, is confidential.
+Regardless, curious about the situation, I decided to go myself.”
 Sairek countered.
 “Besides, if I was trying to do anything nefarious, why would I want to go to the neutral council while being chased by Masirean military, who is supposed to be Ceareste’s ally?”
 Sairek pressed.

 “It’s on the way home.
 What’s to prevent your men from just allowing the Prince of Ceareste back over the border?
 You know Kior and Ceareste are not on very good speaking terms.”
 Eseras argued.
 “You definitely cannot say that this isn’t at least suspicious of you.”